St. Cloud, WI Demographics

 A map of St. Cloud's Population by Race

-Of the 804 places in Wisconsin, St. Cloud is the 540th most populous.
+St. Cloud is ranked the 557th most populous place in Wisconsin, out of 808 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Cloud was ranked the 540th most populous place in the 2020 Census.

 St. Cloud's White Population